-Is zucchini overtaking your garden or CSA basket?
+Is summer squash or zucchini overtaking your garden or CSA basket?
 Are you looking for an alternative to “zoodling”?
 Try this tasty dish for dinner this week.
 It comes together quickly and you can get your kids involved and excited to load their own boats!Print

 - 4 medium zucchini or straight-neck yellow squash